 Budapest is becoming the go to place in Europe, not only because it doesn’t break the bank but because there’s so much to see.
 As the historic city is split into two halves, Buda and Pest, you will find breathtaking views across the Danube, historical architecture, including Budapest’s magnificent bridges (eight in total), and a fabulous culinary scene there.
 Remarkably, all of this and more can be explored on foot.

 What’s the best time to visit Budapest?

 Budapest’s average temperature in the summer months (June-August) is a bearable 20-26°C, and even in September they have what we call an Indian summer.
 When visiting during summer, you will experience Budapest at its busiest.
 During these months there are so many exciting things going on – the Hungarian Formula 1 Grand Prix, Budapest’s many thermal baths or pools are open, and there are lots of local events to come across: the Sziget Festival, the Festival of Folk Arts in Buda Castle and Hungary’s most important national celebration, that of St. Stephen’s Day where you will witness huge fireworks over the Danube.

-On the other hand, if you want a cold and festive experience, the best month to visit is December when the Vörösmarty Square is adorned with Christmas markets.
+On the other hand, if you want a cold and festive experience, the best month to visit is December when the Vörösmarty Square hosts the Christmas markets.

 Budapest has tons of World Heritage Sites, such as the Danube, Heroes Square and Buda Castle to name just a few.
 After a busy day of exploring, you will want to sit down with a nice glass of wine.
 The country has 22 wine regions which also benefits the cost-conscious traveler, since Hungarian wines are much cheaper than their imported counterparts.